magnuspalmblad/shic/README.md

 <img src="/assets/img/shic_logo.png" alt="shic logo" style="height: 250px;"/>

 # shic
-shic is a collection of shims for use in automated workflow composition
+shic is a collection of shims for (automated) workflow composition and general utility.

-Shims are here understood as being small pieces of glue code to gently massage, or shim, data produced by one software to data expected by another.
-Semantically they are format converters, although their inputs and outputs could be different dialects or interpretations of the same format.
+The shims are here understood as being small pieces of glue code to gently massage, or shim, data produced by one software into data expected by another.
+Semantically they are format converters, although their inputs and outputs could be different dialects or interpretations of the same format rather than different formats.
+The shims are generally dependent on the data type and application domain.

 The shims are contained in the [shims folder](shims).